 Months of entry

-This MSc aims to encourage an integrated understanding of child development and a range of childhood disorders, and to give students an opportunity to apply this understanding in a clinical setting, through a supervised placement in the second year within a mental health service.
+This MSc aims to encourage an integrated understanding of child development and a range of childhood disorders.
+It also gives students an opportunity to apply this understanding in a clinical setting through a supervised placement in the second year within a mental health service.

 You will also gain exposure to clinical work within NHS and/or voluntary sector organisations involving children, adolescents and families, under the supervision of an experienced clinician.